 It’s pretty.
 And you can’t deny it.
 Our summer forest holds a hundred shades of green, with depths of color that add a new dimension to the leaves, the moss, ferns, grass and pine needles.
 With all of this vegetation at full growth, space in the woods is smaller.
 It’s more private.
 The trails are grown in, with encroaching underbrush spreading across the leafy floor.
 And to match, life is everywhere, escalating at dawn until the sounds of bugs and birds create a washed out backdrop.
 It’s a constant hum of tweets, chirps and droning insects, all active and alive.

 The forest is full.

 It’s August, and we need rain again.
 The rivers have taken on a familiar, thirsty look — deep in the heart of summer.
 Water trickles through the pockets.
 It sinks into dry rocks like a sponge.
 We see the skeleton of an ecosystem.
-And the distilled, clear flow is low enough to reveal the watershed’s deepest secrets.
+And the distilled, clear flow is low enough to reveal a river’s deepest secrets.
 Wading these wet trails requires composure and patience, because trout are on edge.

 In another season, roaring whitewater lends cover to our wary friends.
 But with this river at its lowest, all lifeforms breathing water are skittish.
 The crayfish slide and dart upon our approach.
 Black Nosed Dace shimmer while dashing for the nearest rock.
 The river is nervous.
 Casting shadows spook even smaller trout, and the river beasts hunker down tight, away from the high sun and dangerous movements.